 Boulder Ridge Wild Animal Park

-Time: Noon to 6 pm
+Time: Noon to 6 pm, last admission is at 5 pm

-When: April through October
+When: May through October

 My children love animals so a stop at the Boulder Ridge Wild Animal Park in Alto is a must.
-The park is about 20 minutes southeast of Downtown Grand Rapids, and it offers a slightly different variety of creatures than the John Ball Zoo which means you can check out even more species of animals.
+The park is about 20 miles southeast of Downtown Grand Rapids, and it offers a slightly different variety of creatures than the John Ball Zoo which means you can check out even more species of animals.
 The Boulder Ridge Wild Animal Park also has a walkthrough safari, petting zoo, parakeet aviary, and reptile house.

 Festival Hispano